Not everyone wants to lose weight, and for various potential reasons, some people wish to do the opposite: gain weight.

 7) Pork Belly

-Pork belly is possibly the fattiest meat of all, and it is a boneless, extremely fatty cut that is popular around the world.
+Pork belly is an extremely fatty cut of meat that is popular around the world.

 Pork belly is also the major ingredient in American bacon and Italian pancetta, which is a salt-cured cold cut of meat.